d-ries/linux-essentials/04_filesandfolders/01_course.md

 ![Directories_fileOne_fileTwo](../images/04/Ch4_fileOne_fileTwo.png)

-One easy way to create an empty file is with touch.
-The example starts with an empty directory, creates two files with touch and then lists those files:
+One way to create an empty file is with the `touch` command.
+In the example below we use this command to create 2 files:
 ```bash
 student@linux-ess:~$ ls -l
 total 8